dr hab. inż. Zbigniew Łubniewski

 Employment

-- Head of Department at Department of Geoinformatics
+- Head of Department at Department Of Geoinformatics

-- Professor at Department of Geoinformatics
+- Associate professor at Department Of Geoinformatics

 Social media